defenseunicorns/pepr/docs/actions.md

 For example, an action could be responsible for adding a specific label to a Kubernetes resource, or for modifying a specific field in a resource's metadata.
 Actions can be grouped together within a Capability to provide a more comprehensive set of operations that can be performed on Kubernetes resources.

-Actions are either `Mutate()` or `Validate()` actions.
-Mutate actions are used to modify Kubernetes resources, while Validate actions are used to validate Kubernetes resources.
+Actions are `Mutate()`, `Validate()`, or `Watch()` actions.
+Both Mutate and Validate actions run during the admission controller lifecycle, while Watch actions run in a separate controller that watches for changes to resources, including existing resources.

 Let's look at some example actions that are included in the `HelloPepr` capability that is created for you when you [`pepr init`](./cli.md#pepr-init):